canepi/scTEM-seq/README.md

                      SINE.Alu.anno = "NULL",
                      run.parallel = FALSE)
 ```
-Using the annotation file can be performed sequentially (using one-core) or run in parallel to speed the process up if you have a lot of samples:
+Using the annotation file can be looped sequentially (using one-core) or run in parallel to speed the process up if you have a lot of samples:
 ```
 scTEMseq_cov_summary(cov.dir = "./examples/",
                      output.dir = "", # By default, the output will be the 'cov.dir'.